aditibagri/Engage-2022/README.md

 The application purely uses python and its libraries

-The python libraries used and import are as  :
+The python libraries used and imported are as  :

 import pandas as pd